 Before an update to remove the outdated portfolio and focus on the blog, it was a portfolio first.
 The blog was secondary, so quick changes meant in the end it was lacking that creative edge.
 It would be difficult to create the perception of being a designer and continue to grow an audience.

 I use sketches to determine the best order for the page elements to go.
 Some of these sketches show early explorations for style too.
 It’s an important part of the process.
+I wanted to find a balance between new and popular content, and bringing in a sign up form for the newsletter.

 Once I had a good idea of where I wanted things to head, I begun creating the wireframes.
 Making the layout as accurate as possible, means less frustrations later.